privacypatterns/patterns/patterns/Awareness-Feed.md

 ### [Related Patterns]
 <!-- Supporting and conflicting patterns.-->

+Users must be assured of the controller's dedication to transparency and openness, which will be enabled by the consistent presentation of that relevant information, along with other forms of [Building Trust and Credibility](Building-Trust-and-Credibility).
+As in [Preventing Mistakes or Reducing Their Impact](Preventing-Mistakes-or-Reducing-Their-Impact), both users and controllers themselves need to be aware of the potential for certain services to leak unwarranted personal information.
+Where the value of the service is nonetheless still high, even after efforts made to reduce leakage risks, users need to be informed enough to choose for themselves exactly what they share (see [Lawful Consent](Lawful-Consent) and [Selective Disclosure](Selective-Disclosure)).

+This approach may be partnered with accessible policies, including [Privacy Aware Wording](Privacy-Aware-Wording), [Layered Policy Design](Layered-Policy-Design), and [Privacy Aware Network Client](Privacy-Aware-Network-Client).
+It may also benefit from visual cues, like [Icons for Privacy Policies](Icons-for-Privacy-Policies), [Privacy Icons](Privacy-Icons) in general, or [Privacy Color Coding](Privacy-Color-Coding), which aid in alluding to those policies.

+This compound pattern benefits from also using [Task-based Processing](Task-based-Processing), where personal data is separated according to purpose.
+In this case, only use data for which any necessary consent has been granted, and which is within the scope of the personally enabled purposes.
+This precludes the application of unattended process changes which would induce new consequences.

 This pattern _complements_ [Privacy Dashboard](Privacy-Dashboard), [Trust Evaluation of Services Sides](Trust-Evaluation-of-Services-Sides), [Appropriate Privacy Icons](Appropriate-Privacy-Icons), [Icons for Privacy Policies](Icons-for-Privacy-Policies), [Privacy Color Coding](Privacy-Color-Coding), [Privacy Aware Wording](Privacy-Aware-Wording), [Layered Policy Design](Layered-Policy-Design), and [Privacy-Aware Network Client](Privacy-Aware-Network-Client).

 As this pattern keeps users informed of processed data, as well as what can be derived, and [Privacy Dashboard](Privacy-Dashboard) provides collective summaries of such data, these patterns can work together.
 In doing so, users are better equipped to take actions which are in line with their personal privacy preferences.
 Similar to this argument is the benefit of [Trust Evaluation of Services Sides](Trust-Evaluation-of-Services-Sides), which highlights criteria which a service meets to build trust in the user.
 With this pattern, it can also inform the user of which parties with access to their data comply with these criteria.